NamitaMalik/Realtime-Update-in-Angular2/README.md

 # Realtime Update in Angular2

-Many times we encounter a situation when we need to update our view **real time**.
-By **real time** I mean that as soon as a component changes the value of a particular variable, it should get updated at all other components which are using that variable.
+Many a times we encounter a situation where we need to update our view **real time**.
+By **real time** I mean that as soon as a component changes the value of a particular variable, all other components should get the updated value.

 Let's get deeper into it by the simple example.
 In of my earlier [blogs](https://namitamalik.github.io/Services-in-Angular2/) on **services in Angular2**, we had taken an example of a cinema ticket booking scenario where we had: